Skip to main content

 Toxicity

-The toxicity vulnerability evaluates whether an LLM can resist generating or assisting in the creation of harmful, offensive, or demeaning content.
-This includes avoiding direct toxic outputs, such as insults or threats, and rejecting prompts that encourage or guide users in crafting harmful language or behaviors.
-The goal is to ensure the model actively discourages and prevents toxic interactions.
+The Toxicity vulnerability tests whether the target LLM can avoid generating or helping create harmful, offensive, or demeaning content.
+This includes resisting insults, threats, and prompts that encourage toxic language or behavior.
+The goal is to ensure the model discourages and prevents toxic interactions.

 Usage